-for some continuous, strictly increasing function $g : \mathbb{R} \to \mathbb{R}$ and differentiable and concave functions $u_m : \mathbb{R} \to \mathbb{R}$ for all $m \in \mathcal{M}$ .
+for some continuous, strictly increasing function $g : \mathbb{R} \to \mathbb{R}$ and differentiable and concave functions $u_m : \mathbb{R} \to \mathbb{R}$ for all $m \in \mathcal{M}$.

-We also assume that the authority always prefers to allocate the entire resource.
-The preference of the authority is a monotone transformation of a quasi-linear utility index comprised of scores and a diversity preference.
-Intuitively, $u_m$ determines the preference for assigned agents of group m, with its concavity following from a preference for diversity.
-The function g determines their risk preferences as well as the complementarity/substitutability of scores and diversity (if g is convex (concave) at a point, then scores and diversity are complements (substitutes) at that point).
+We also assume that the authority always prefers to allocate the entire resource.14 The preference of the authority is a monotone transformation of a quasi-linear utility index comprised of scores and a diversity preference.
+Intuitively, u_m determines the preference for assigned agents of group m, with its concavity following from a preference for diversity.15 The function g determines their risk preferences as well as the complementarity/substitutability of scores and diversity (if g is convex (concave) at a point, then scores and diversity are complements (substitutes) at that point).
+More fundamentally, Assumption 1 can be justified by the axiomatization developed by Çelebi (2023): if preferences satisfy appropriate adaptations of responsiveness (in the sense of Roth, 1985), substitutes (in the sense of Roth, 1984), and acyclicity (which is a strengthening of transitivity, proposed by Tversky, 1964), then Assumption 1 is satisfied.

-As we later show, this assumption allows for particularly simple functional forms for optimal mechanisms.
-We explore the robustness of our results to relaxing the separability, differentiability, and concavity embedded in Assumption 1 in Appendix D. Most importantly, we show that our results are essentially unchanged when preferences are non-separable over diversity, i.e., when $\sum{m \in \mathcal{M}} u_m(x_m)$ is replaced with u(x).
-Among other things, this allows our model to capture preferences in situations with overlapping group membership (Aygün and Bó, 2021; Sönmez and Yenmez, 2022a), e.g., when people have different genders and belong to different socioeconomic groups.
-The essential assumption for our results is the weak separability of diversity and score preferences.
-When this fails, it is no longer possible to specify optimal mechanisms without explicitly conditioning the allocation on the realized
+This notwithstanding, we explore the robustness of our results to relaxing the separability, differentiability, and concavity embedded in Assumption 1 in Appendix D. Most importantly, we show that our results are essentially unchanged when preferences are non-separable over diversity, i.e., when $\sum{m \in \mathcal{M}} u_m(x_m)$ is replaced with u(x).
+Among other things, this allows our model to capture preferences in situations with overlapping group membership (Aygün and Bó, 2021; Sönmez and Yenmez, 2022a), e.g., when people have different genders and belong to different socioeconomic groups.16 The essential assumption for our results is the

-&lt;sup>11A necessary and sufficient condition for this is: $h(0) + u'm(q) \ge 0$ for all $m \in \mathcal{M}$ .
+14A necessary and sufficient condition for this is: $h(0) + u'm(q) \ge 0$ for all $m \in \mathcal{M}$.
 This condition is sufficient as the lowest utility the authority can get from allocating the resource is always positive.
 It is also necessary: if $h(0) + u'm(q) < 0$ for some m, in the state of the world where there are only measure q of group m agents with uniform score distribution, the authority would prefer not to allocate a portion of the resource to the lowest-scoring agents.

-&lt;sup>12Note that $u_m$ depends on m, so our specification allows the designer to have different preferences for allocating the resource to agents from different groups.
-For example, this allows for a designer with affirmative action motives who prefers to assign the resource to some particular group m: $u'm(x) > u'{m'}(x)$ for all x or a designer who prefers a balanced composition of allocated agents: $u'm(x) = u'{m'}(x)$ for all $m \in \mathcal{M}$ .
+15Note that u_m depends on m, so our specification allows the designer to have different preferences for allocating the resource to agents from different groups.
+For example, this allows for a designer with affirmative action motives who prefers to assign the resource to some particular group $m: u'm(x) > u'{m'}(x)$ for all x or a designer who prefers a balanced composition of allocated agents: $u'm(x) = u'{m'}(x)$ for all $m \in \mathcal{M}$ and x.